prAKhar0819/argocd-testing/README.md

-# Deploy NGINX to Kubernetes Using Argo CD – Practical Guide
+# 🚀Deploy NGINX to Kubernetes Using Argo CD – Practical Guide

 ## Prerequisites